 Co-Founder, The Transformation Society

-I’ve been a communicator for 40 years, first as a radio journalist, author, and producer, working with some of the top networks in North America (CBC, NPR) and Europe (France Culture, Westdeutscher Rundfunk, Deutsche Welle, Radio Netherlands International).
-I ended that phase of my life as program manager of WNYC-FM, New York City’s public radio station.
+Ray Gallon been a communicator for 40 years, first as a radio journalist, author, and producer, working with some of the top networks in North America (CBC, NPR) and Europe (France Culture, Westdeutscher Rundfunk, Deutsche Welle, Radio Netherlands International).
+Ray ended that phase of his life as program manager of WNYC-FM, New York City’s public radio station.

-I’ve always been fascinated by the meeting point of communication, culture, and technology – and so for the first half of my career, I focused on the cultural side.
-The second half of my career has focused more on the technology side.
-I work as a consultant on leadership and strategy for high-tech enterprises around the world, through my company, The Transformation Society, which I co-founded with Dr. Neus Lorenzo.
+Ray has always been fascinated by the meeting point of communication, culture, and technology – and so for the first half of his career, he focused on the cultural side.
+The second half of his career has focused more on the technology side.
+Ray works as a consultant on leadership and strategy for high-tech enterprises around the world, through his company, The Transformation Society, which he co-founded with Dr. Neus Lorenzo.